Technical Writer

 allimages = pipe(prompt=prompt, negative_prompt=neg_prompt,guidance_scale=7.5,num_inference_steps=30,num_images_per_prompt=2).images

 Gradio provides the quickest method to showcase your machine learning model through a user-friendly web interface, enabling accessibility for anyone to use.
-Let us learn how to built a simple UI using Gradio.
+Let us learn how to build a simple UI using Gradio.

-Define a function to generate the images which we will use to built the gradio interface.
+Define a function to generate the images that we will use to build the Gradio interface.

 def gen_image(text, neg_prompt):